 - be configured to use a DNS server with service records for the Active Directory domain of the Exchange server. - have network access to Active Directory, meaning no firewall must be blocking traffic, and LDAP and Global Catalog must be open.
 The communication will be authenticated using the Cisco TMSXE Exchange service user account.
-For account setup instructions, see Creating a Cisco TMSXE service user in Active Directory [p.25].
+For account setup instructions, see Creating a Cisco TMSXE Service User in Active Directory, page 27.